 Given the specificities of Aave’s model, the selection of currencies has been performed with the following constraints:

 Each additional currency will slightly increase the gas cost of the borrow and redeem actions permanently.
 The currency must be included in the smart contract, adding complexity and thus costs.

 Each currency added to Aave protocol as collateral increases the protocol risk of insolvency.
 From a financial perspective, the assets of Aave Protocol are the collaterals, while the liabilities are the loaned amounts.
 The underlying currencies of assets and liabilities often differ, with loans mostly taken in stablecoins and backed by volatile tokens.
 This means the protocol is heavily exposed to the failure of supported token systems as well as market fluctuations.

-A centralized currency accepted as collateral exposes the protocol to its centralization risk.
+A centralised currency accepted as collateral exposes the protocol to its centralisation risk.
 The single point of failure risks of underlying currencies flow into Aave Protocol.